Skip to content

 • Training and workshops delivered by experts

-• Guidance in the design of an action plan and/or leadership project
+• Guidance in the design of a leadership project

 • Fully funded one week in-person leadership academy (including transportation, accommodation, and meals)